PaymentsDojo/BePaySmart.org/README.md

 # BePaySmart.org

-Hi we are Bepaysmart.org we are a team of young people of the Payments Dojo in Drogheda, based in the Mill Enterprise Hub, Drogheda with a focus on digital payments and FinTech
+Hi, we are Bepaysmart.org!
+We are a team of young people from the Payments Dojo in Drogheda, based in the Mill Enterprise Hub, Drogheda, with a focus on digital payments and FinTech.

 ## Pushing and Publishing on the website